-150. Which of the following is a hazard of the insertion of an oropharyngeal airway?
+150. What is a hazard of the insertion of an oropharyngeal airway?

-151. What is the position of a correctly sized properly inserted oropharyngeal airway?
+151. What is the position of a correctly sized and properly inserted oropharyngeal airway?

-The distal tip should be at the base of tongue, the flange should be outside the teeth.
+The distal tip should be at the base of the tongue, and the flange should be outside the teeth.

 153. What is a stoma?

-It’s a hole in the trachea without the tube in place.
+A hole in the trachea without a tube in place

-154. What are some complications of a tracheostomy?
+154. What are the complications of a tracheostomy?

-Bleeding, pneumothorax, air embolism, and subcutaneous emphysema.
-Some late complications: infection, hemorrhage, tracheal stenosis.
+Bleeding, pneumothorax, air embolism, subcutaneous emphysema, infection, hemorrhage, and tracheal stenosis.

 155. What is a Passy-Muir speaking valve?